 The Speyside Way & Tomintoul Spur

-This is our full Speyside Way route including the Tomintoul Spur with fantastic views across to the Cairngorm Mountain Range.
+The Speyside Way including the Tomintoul Spur with fantastic views across to the Cairngorm Mountain Range.

-This 6 day/7 nights Speyside Way holiday encompasses the Tomintoul Spur.
-If you want to walk the whole Way and enjoy the challenge of the Tomintoul Spur, then this holiday would be a good choice.
+If you wish to walk the whole Way and enjoy the challenge of the Tomintoul Spur, then this 6 day itinerary is the perfect choice.

 |Day 1||Travel to Buckie for your first nights accommodation|

 |Day 4||Craigellachie to Ballindalloch||12||19|

 |Day 5||Transfer to Tomintoul then Walk back to Ballindalloch||15||24|

 |Day 6||Ballindalloch to Grantown-On-Spey||13||21|

 Buckie – Fochabers